Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL unguided - Optimized architecture.md

 #### Tasks to complete

--   Setup an App Service instance to use for hosting the Web API tier
+-   Setup an App Service instance to use for hosting the Web API tier.

 #### Exit criteria

--   An App Service instance has been created in the North Central US region
+-   An App Service instance has been created in the North Central US region.

 ### Task 2: Setup app settings